 - Never post, send or broadcast any nude or sexual content involving people under the age of 18—even if it’s a picture or video of yourself.

 - Airtime has a zero-tolerance policy for sexual content involving minors.
 Uploading, commenting, or engaging in any type of activity that sexualizes minors will immediately result in an account suspension.

-- In cases where a video contains child sexual abuse imagery, our team will report it to NCMEC, who in turn works with global law enforcement agencies.
+- In cases where posted content contains child sexual abuse imagery or the exploitation of minors, our team will report it to NCMEC, who in turn works with global law enforcement agencies.

 Invasions of privacy

 - Do not post or solicit others’ personal information, including but not limited to home address, email, or phone number.
 We also strongly recommend that you protect your own personal information.

 - Do not film or take photos of people without their knowledge and consent.

 - Take extra care not to violate people’s privacy in private spaces, like someone’s home, a bathroom, dressing room, or locker room.